jobial-io/sclap/README.md

   }
 ```

-Of course, the `Future` gets executed only if Sclap could parse the arguments correctly.
+Of course, the `Future` gets executed only if Sclap could parse the arguments successfully.

 Errors are handled as expected: